abbasudo/laravel-purity/index.md

 }
 ```

-By default, it gives access to all filters available. here is the list of [avalable filters](#avalable-filters). if you want to explicitly specify which filters to use in this call head to [restrict filters](#restrict-filters) section.
+By default, it gives access to all filters available. here is the list of [available filters](#available-filters). if you want to explicitly specify which filters to use in this call head to [restrict filters](#restrict-filters) section.
 ### Sort
 Add `Sortable` trait to your model to get sorts functionalities.